Chris Webby

-Christian Walcott Webster (born October 13, 1988), better known by his stage name Chris Webby, is an American rapper from Norwalk, Connecticut.
-Chris Webby has released many mixtapes such as the DJ Drama-hosted Bars On Me (2012) and his EP There Goes the Neighborhood (2011), which peaked at number 101 on the Billboard 200.
-He has worked with various artists such as Freeway, Mac Miller, Joell Ortiz, Big K.R.I.T., Method Man, Apathy, Prodigy, Bun B, Tech N9ne, Jarren Benton, and Kid Ink.
-In 2013 he and his label, Homegrown Music, signed a deal with E1 Music.
-He then released Homegrown, another EP, in November 2012.
+Christian Talcott Webster (born October 13, 1988), better known by his stage name Chris Webby, is an American rapper.
+Webster has released many mixtapes such as the DJ Drama-hosted Bars On Me (2012) and his EP There Goes the Neighborhood (2011), which peaked at number 101 on the Billboard 200.
+He has worked with various artists such as Tory Lanez, DMX, Young M.A, and Busta Rhymes.
+In 2013, he and his label, Homegrown Music, signed a deal with E1 Music.
+He then released Homegrown, another EP, in November 2013.
 Webster released his debut studio album Chemically Imbalanced on October 27, 2014.

+Webster is the creator of the #WebbyWednesday series where he releases new singles and videos every Wednesday.
+The series has resulted in eight full-length albums that include original and previously released tracks.
+He is also the last artist to record with DMX, prior to his death in 2021.

 Early life

-Webby's mother was a middle school teacher at Nathan Hale Middle School, his father was a guitarist and he was their only child.
+Webster was born on October 13, 1988, in Norwalk, Connecticut.
+His mother was a middle school teacher at Nathan Hale Middle School, his father was a guitarist and he was their only child.
 He started listening to rap at a young age admiring Eminem, he then started writing his own raps in 2000 at age 11.
 He attended Greens Farms Academy, a private school in Westport, Connecticut.